-Reuters asked Fox's spokesman for comment on the hack.
-Spokesmen for Fox repeatedly declined to comment on the details of Reuters findings.
+Representatives for Fox declined to comment on the details of Reuters findings.

 The hack of Fox's account - which has not been previously reported - and subsequent leak of the classified documents ahead of last year's election is one of the most direct examples of suspected Russian attempts to meddle in British politics.

 In the past, Moscow has repeatedly denied allegations of election meddling in Britain, France, the United States and other countries.
 Russia's foreign ministry described the latest British accusations by Raab as "foggy and contradictory".

 A British parliamentary report released last month found that Moscow had tried to influence a referendum on Scottish independence in 2014, and that Britain's government had failed to adequately investigate possible Russian attempts to sway the 2016 vote on Brexit.